(888) 552-6760 SCHEDULE AN APPOINTMENT

 • An electrical current runs through the probe and into the tumor, heating to a high temperature that aims to kill and destroy the cancer cells.

-Depending on the tumor’s position, your doctor may also use an endoscopy or laparoscopy to access the area.
+Depending on the tumor’s position, the doctor may also use an endoscopy or laparoscopy to access the area.

 The procedure lasts anywhere from a half-hour to several hours, depending on the tumor type and number of tumors being ablated.

 Microwave ablation is regarded as a safe medical procedure, but side effects and complications are still possible.
-In some cases, you may experience:
+In some cases, the patient may experience:

 • Discomfort